hyperagon/hyperagon.github.io/content/posts/2024-03-21/index.md

 ![Access to GoogleDrive](file_acess.png)

 Then just copy the folder path.
-Note that the `Ctrl+c` and `Ctrl+v` shortcuts work despite there being no Copy/Paste option in the context menu (what shows up on right-click).
+Note that the `Ctrl+c` and `Ctrl+v` shortcuts work despite there being no Paste option in the context menu (what shows up when you right-click).

 ![Copy folder Path](copy_path.png)